National Mental Health Service Provider

 DR. TIM BLACK, R.PSYCH., NATIONAL CLINICAL DIRECTOR

-Dr. Black has been working as a trauma and group counselling specialist, educator, clinician, researcher, and program developer for over 20 years.
-As a tenured Associate Professor of Counselling Psychology in one of the top counselling psychology graduate programs in Canada, Tim has taught, published, and conducted research focused on Trauma Exposed Professionals.
-Over the course of his academic career, he has also worked as a community-engaged researcher/practitioner beyond the halls of the university with Veteran and First Responder communities, local and national organizations, and most recently, with Wounded Warriors Canada where he has been serving in the role of National Clinical Co-Advisor.
+Dr. Black has been a trauma and group counselling specialist, educator, clinician, researcher, and program developer for over 20 years.
+In the first part of his career as a tenured Associate Professor of Counselling Psychology in one of the top counselling psychology graduate programs in Canada, Tim taught, published, and conducted research focused on Trauma Exposed Professionals (TExP).
+He has worked as a community-engaged researcher/practitioner beyond the halls of academia with Veteran and First Responder communities, local and national organizations, and has co-developed multiple national programs for TExP’s and their Trauma Exposed Families (TExF).
+Tim now serves as Wounded Warriors Canada’s National Clinical Director.

 ALEX STERLING, MA, RCC